 After speaking out about issues with their Lawrence homeowners’ association, Breeann Bass and her family feel like they can get their quality of life back — at least somewhat.

 Bass, her fiancée, Kalisha Peterson, and their four kids have felt targeted since they moved into the Woods on 19th, an HOA-governed neighborhood of a few dozen houses at 19th and Delaware streets.
-Bass shared the family’s story about harassment with the Times last month, and since then, some neighbors have reached out to apologize or offer support, Bass said.
+Bass shared the family’s story about harassment with us last month, and since then, some neighbors have reached out to apologize or offer support, Bass said.

 The two women of color have documented troubling interactions between neighbors, themselves and their kids since they moved in last summer.
 They also documented when certain HOA covenants were enforced against them but not against others.
 Bass also said the family came home at various times to find their Black Lives Matter flag or their rainbow flag lying on the ground.

-The women were concerned to the point that they stopped letting the kids play outside unless they’re out there with them and bought surveillance cameras for their home
+The women were concerned to the point that they stopped letting the kids play outside unless they’re out there with them and bought surveillance cameras for their home.

 Bass and her landlord, Brian Stultz, said they thought the most blatant example of rules being applied selectively was a letter that Bass received last month from the HOA’s lawyer, Brad Finkeldei, asking her to cease operating a commercial business from her home.
 Bass said she was not operating a “cosmetology/haircare business” as the letter alleged, but that she occasionally does hair for friends and family for free.